 The main goal of this paper is to provide a rigorous rationale of why PINNs are so efficient at approximating solutions for the forward problem for PDEs, under reasonable and verifiable hypothesis on the underlying PDE.
 To this end, we will present an abstract framework for PINNs that encompasses a wide variety of potential applications, including to nonlinear PDEs, and prove rigorous estimates on the so-called generalization error i.e, the error of the neural network on predicting unseen data.
-This abstract estimate bounds the generalization error in terms of the underlying PDE.
+This abstract estimate bounds the generalization error in terms of the underlying training error, number of training (collocation) points and stability bounds for the underlying PDE.
 Our generalization error estimate will show that the error due to approximating the underlying PDE with a trained PINN will be sufficiently low as long as